Financial data consents

 Re-authorisation

-An AIS consent-token is valid for up to 90 days before requiring secure customer authentication (SCA) from the user again.
+An AIS consent-token is valid for up to 90 days in the UK and 180 days in the EEA before requiring secure customer authentication (SCA) from the user again.

 You can request re-authorisation of a consent using the Re-authorise Account Consent endpoint.